quixio/quix-docs/docs/platform/what-is-quix.md

 When you create an application from a template in Quix, a Dockerfile is provided for you in the `build` directory of the application.
 This uses a base image, and additions only need to be made in the case of special requirements, such as to include a library that is not part of the base image.
 The Dockerfile, combined with your code and configuration, is used to drive the Quix build service, which ensures the generated Docker image is registered with the Quix Docker registry.
 This image is then submitted to the Quix serverless engine, as part of the deployment process.
 All this is largely transparent to the developer - you simply click `Deploy` to build and deploy your application, and then monitor the deployment using the tools provided, such as the Data Explorer, logs, CPU monitor, and memory monitor.

+### Infrastructure as code

+When you develop your event streaming solution, you will build a pipeline of services that can be viewed in the Quix Portal.
+Each service in the pipeline is individually coded, using a standard component, a modified template, or even completely from scratch.
+Depending on the use case, pipelines can be quite complex, and in the past, this has made them time consuming to recreate.
+Now Quix supports infrastructure as code.
+Your entire pipeline can be defined by a single `quix.yaml` file, and this file can be used to completely and easily reconstruct a pipeline from its corresponding repository.

+## Interfacing with Quix

+There are [various ways](../platform/ingest-data.md) to connect your data to Quix.
+Quix provides a number of [connectors](../platform/connectors/index.md) that you can use with only some simple configuration.
+In addition, there are a range of [APIs](#apis), both REST and websockets that are available.
+There is also the [Quix Streams](#quix-streams) client library, that can be used to get data quickly and easily into Quix.

+For a simple example of getting data from your laptop into Quix, see the [Quickstart](../platform/quickstart.md).

+Quix provides numerous standard [connectors](../platform/connectors/index.md) for both source, and destination functions.
+In addition a number of transforms are also available.

+!! tip

+    To see available transforms log into Quix.
+Open your project, and then an environment, and click on `Code Samples`.
+Then under `PIPELINE STAGE` select `Transformation`.

 ### APIs

 Quix provides several APIs to help you work with streaming data.
 These include: